$3.59 Billion in Sales Expected for Ball Co. (NYSE:BLL) This Quarter

-On average, analysts expect that Ball will report full-year sales of $13.74 billion for the current financial year, with estimates ranging from $13.63 billion to $13.85 billion.
-For the next financial year, analysts anticipate that the business will post sales of $15.17 billion, with estimates ranging from $14.61 billion to $16.25 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that follow Ball.
+According to Zacks, analysts expect that Ball will report full year sales of $13.74 billion for the current financial year, with estimates ranging from $13.63 billion to $13.85 billion.
+For the next financial year, analysts expect that the company will report sales of $15.17 billion, with estimates ranging from $14.61 billion to $16.25 billion.
+Zacks’ sales averages are a mean average based on a survey of research firms that follow Ball.

-Ball (NYSE:BLL) last released its earnings results on Thursday, November 4th.
-The industrial products company reported $0.94 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.98 by ($0.04).
-The business had revenue of $3.55 billion for the quarter, compared to analysts’ expectations of $3.52 billion.
+Ball (NYSE:BLL) last issued its earnings results on Thursday, November 4th.
+The industrial products company reported $0.94 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.98 by ($0.04).
+The firm had revenue of $3.55 billion during the quarter, compared to the consensus estimate of $3.52 billion.
 Ball had a net margin of 6.10% and a return on equity of 30.98%.
-The company’s revenue was up 14.9% compared to the same quarter last year.
-During the same period last year, the firm earned $0.89 EPS.
+The business’s quarterly revenue was up 14.9% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $0.89 earnings per share.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, December 15th.
-Stockholders of record on Wednesday, December 1st will be issued a dividend of $0.20 per share.
-The ex-dividend date is Tuesday, November 30th.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 15th.
+Stockholders of record on Wednesday, December 1st will be given a dividend of $0.20 per share.
+The ex-dividend date of this dividend is Tuesday, November 30th.
 This represents a $0.80 annualized dividend and a dividend yield of 0.86%.
-Ball’s payout ratio is 32.92%.
+Ball’s dividend payout ratio (DPR) is presently 32.92%.

-In other Ball news, President Daniel William Fisher bought 7,000 shares of the firm’s stock in a transaction dated Wednesday, November 24th.
-The shares were purchased at an average cost of $93.89 per share, for a total transaction of $657,230.00.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, COO Ronald J. Lewis bought 10,000 shares of the firm’s stock in a transaction dated Tuesday, November 9th.
-The shares were acquired at an average price of $91.26 per share, for a total transaction of $912,600.00.
+In related news, President Daniel William Fisher bought 7,000 shares of the company’s stock in a transaction that occurred on Wednesday, November 24th.
+The stock was bought at an average cost of $93.89 per share, for a total transaction of $657,230.00.
+The acquisition was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, COO Ronald J. Lewis bought 10,000 shares of the company’s stock in a transaction that occurred on Tuesday, November 9th.
+The shares were bought at an average price of $91.26 per share, with a total value of $912,600.00.
 The disclosure for this purchase can be found here.
-1.60% of the stock is owned by insiders.
+1.60% of the stock is currently owned by corporate insiders.

-A number of hedge funds have recently modified their holdings of BLL.
-Clearstead Advisors LLC boosted its stake in shares of Ball by 1,357.9% during the third quarter.
-Clearstead Advisors LLC now owns 277 shares of the industrial products company’s stock valued at $25,000 after purchasing an additional 258 shares in the last quarter.
-Strategic Blueprint LLC purchased a new position in shares of Ball in the second quarter worth $28,000.
-Migdal Insurance & Financial Holdings Ltd. purchased a new position in shares of Ball in the second quarter worth $30,000.
-Clean Yield Group acquired a new stake in shares of Ball in the second quarter worth $36,000.
-Finally, Close Asset Management Ltd increased its stake in shares of Ball by 125.0% in the second quarter.
-Close Asset Management Ltd now owns 450 shares of the industrial products company’s stock worth $36,000 after acquiring an additional 250 shares during the period.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in BLL.
+Oppenheimer Asset Management Inc. lifted its holdings in Ball by 7.2% in the 1st quarter.
+Oppenheimer Asset Management Inc. now owns 13,648 shares of the industrial products company’s stock worth $1,157,000 after buying an additional 917 shares during the period.
+Advisory Services Network LLC lifted its holdings in Ball by 99.4% in the 1st quarter.
+Advisory Services Network LLC now owns 7,408 shares of the industrial products company’s stock worth $629,000 after buying an additional 3,692 shares during the period.
+KB Financial Partners LLC purchased a new position in shares of Ball in the 1st quarter valued at approximately $179,000.
+New Mexico Educational Retirement Board lifted its stake in shares of Ball by 6.3% in the 2nd quarter.
+New Mexico Educational Retirement Board now owns 21,878 shares of the industrial products company’s stock valued at $1,773,000 after purchasing an additional 1,300 shares during the period.
+Finally, Sequent Asset Management LLC purchased a new position in shares of Ball in the 2nd quarter valued at approximately $1,164,000.
 Institutional investors and hedge funds own 80.85% of the company’s stock.

 About Ball